vladimir-efimov/topjava_graduation/README.md

 - If it is after 11:00 then it is too late, vote can't be changed

 Restaurants may provide a new menu each day updated by administrators.

+## REST API

+Unfortunately Swagger doesn't work with Jakarta.
+So currently REST API can be picked up from curl_test.sh.

+## Notes on business logic

+Application preserves history.
+The only object which can be deleted is vote during voting time.
+User can delete himself but his data actually are erased, anonimized history of voting is available for analysis.
+Meals and restaurants can be disabled by administrator.